 The Company, through its US subsidiary, Endurance Resources Inc. (ERI), owned or had an option for a 100% interest in about 7,000 acres in the Rattlesnake Hills Gold District, Natrona County, Wyoming.

-In October 2015, GFG US acquired Endurance's 100-per-cent interest in the Company's Rattlesnake Hills property through the payment of US$150,000 in cash to Endurance, and the issuance of 1,400,000 GFG US shares to Endurance (850,000 GFG shares issued on closing and the balance of 550,000 GFG US shares subject to issuance).
+In October 2015, GFG \acquired Endurance's 100-per-cent interest in the Company's Rattlesnake Hills property through the payment of US$150,000 in cash to Endurance, and the issuance of 1,400,000 GFG shares to Endurance (850,000 GFG shares issued on closing and the balance of 550,000 GFG US shares delivered February 7, 2017).
 Additional bonus share payments totaling 750,000 GFG shares are payable under certain circumstances.
 Endurance retains a 2% net smelter returns royalty ("NSR") on Endurance's former mining claims.
 GFG can purchase one half of the 2% NSR on or prior to December 31, 2017 for a cash payment of US$750,000, and thereafter, at any time, for a cash payment of US$1,500,000.

 Through the Sale, the Company has exchanged its 100% ownership in a portion of the Rattlesnake Hills Gold District for a 2% NSR royalty on 7,000 acres and a significant share ownership in GFG, which now controls, under one owner, about 33,500 acres which constitutes the entire Rattlesnake Hills Gold District.